cjp0421/jammming2024/README.md

 **Current Work**
 - Allow users to authenticate and log in to the app and Spotify
-    - updating login flow to use PKCE
+    - updating login flow to use PKCE to connect to Spotify account
+- Updating MUI version

 **Future Work**
 - Build comprehensive tests using Vitest